CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 **Concurrency Note:**

-This class itself does not have locking since it contains no data, but grabs locks for `TrackedBundle` and `BundleTrackerPrivate` when doing synchronized work.
+This class has no locks of its own since it contains no data, but grabs locks for `TrackedBundle` and `BundleTrackerPrivate` when doing synchronized work.

 #### BundleTrackerPrivate